 After learning the topics in a division, you may not be comfortable in your problem solving skills or want to practice more for the upcoming contests.
 In that case, it may be better to focus on solving former problems intensively in your division.
 Solving the problems by yourself is critical; looking at the solutions and implementing them will not help that much.

 In AlphaStar fundamental courses, lessons and practice are provided together.
 In addition, for students who need more practice, AlphaStar offers Booster courses and Practice Exam courses.

-Booster courses in each division that are just composed of mixed problem sets extensively, contest strategies and mock exams.
+Booster courses in each division that are only composed of last three years’ USACO problems and contest strategies.

 See the FAQ for more details: “What is the difference between regular and booster courses?”

 Another thing you can do is to take USACO practice exams to simulate a contest environment and see your current status in terms of problem solving skills and performance under pressure.

 Practice Exam courses are composed of four practice exams similar to one year of USACO.
 The last exam is harder than the previous ones as in USACO US Open.
 All the exam problems in the course are prepared by AlphaStar Academy faculty.